SimonGrad/hsro-inf-wt.github.io/Readme.md

 	_Instead of class and tutorials._

 - **Deployment (Dec 14)**

 	Learn about how to deploy your web app with [Heroku](https://www.heroku.com/) or [docker](https://www.docker.com)).

 - **Project progress meetings (Dec 21, all day)**

-	Each team meeting will meet individually with the instructor, TA will help with projects in tutorials.
+	Each team meeting will meet individually with the instructor, tutor will help with projects in tutorials.

-- **Advanced topics in web development (Jan 11)** We'll look into advanced topics of web development including *cross-origin resource sharing* (CORS), security and authentification, and persistent connections to webservers (websockets, via [socket.io](https://socket.io/)).
+- **Advanced topics in web development (Jan 11)**

-	TA will help with projects in tutorials.
+	We'll look into advanced topics of web development including *cross-origin resource sharing* (CORS), security and authentification, and persistent connections to webservers (websockets, via [socket.io](https://socket.io/)). tutor will help with projects in tutorials.

 - **Project progress meetings (Jan 18, all day)**

-	Each team meeting will meet individually with the instructor, TA will help with projects in tutorials.
+	Each team meeting will meet individually with the instructor, tutor will help with projects in tutorials.

 - **Final project presentations (Jan 25, all day)**